Three Modes of Research

 - Recognizes the interconnectedness of mountain environments and their social and economic systems, and;

-- Meets the needs of diverse mountain communities including indigenous communities.
+- Meets the needs of diverse mountain communities and the process of reconciliation in Canada.

 Achieving this vision requires the CMN to acknowledge that how we do research is as important as what research we do.

 The CMN emphasizes three modes of research that exist along a spectrum.
-The CMN approach emphasizes that a deliberate choice be made at the onset of a project by research partners as to which mode best fits a particular project’s needs as well as its contributions to the network as a whole.
+The CMN approach emphasizes that a deliberate choice be made at the onset of a project by research partners as to which mode best fits a particular project’s leadership, needs, and contributions to the network as a whole.

 All CMN research projects will be on the pressing topics that have been identified and endorsed by Network partners.
 Researchers may be from traditional academic and non-academic settings; for example, NGOs, Governments, and Indigenous organizations may lead or co-lead projects.

 Mode 1: Researcher-led research

 Mode 1 projects are initiated and led by researchers.
 They involve carrying out research on pressing topics that have been identified (and endorsed) by Network partners, including researchers themselves.
 Participation of a network partner alongside the lead researcher is more limited in this type of project because they have chosen to take a less direct role in designing and implementing the research.
 Mode 1 projects may be co-developed, but are not necessarily co-designed or co-implemented.

 When would the CMN advance a Mode 1 project?